List of EastEnders characters introduced in 2019: DI Steve Thompson

 Detective Inspector Steve Thompson, played by Philip Wright, first appears in episode 6045, originally broadcast on 23 December 2019.
 Uncredited during his first appearance, he makes his first credited appearance in episode 6063, originally broadcast on 16 January 2020.

 DI Thompson is first seen as a colleague of Jack Branning's (Scott Maslen), when they witness Callum Highway (Tony Clay) attacking Leo King (Tom Wells) and break up the fight.
 The following month, Thompson questions Karen Taylor (Lorraine Stanley), Phil Mitchell (Steve McFadden) and Ben Mitchell (Max Bowden) about the disappearance of Keanu Taylor (Danny Walters).
 Karen says she is not worried about her son, while Phil reveals that Keanu had an affair with Phil's wife, Sharon Mitchell (Letitia Dean), and got her pregnant and Ben says they were in the pub when Keanu disappeared.
 He later arrests Phil and Ben for Keanu's murder and presents Phil with evidence at the police station.
 DI Thompson later speaks with Sharon about the whereabouts of her son, Dennis Rickman (Bleu Landau), who she believes Phil has taken abroad.
 Ben tries to speak to Thompson, who rebuffs him and warns him that although they are unaware of Phil's whereabouts, they are watching Ben.
 When Phil hands himself into the police for the causing a boat crash on the River Thames, DI Thompson questions him about this and his involvement with Keanu.
 He clashes with Phil's lawyer, Ritchie Scott (Sian Webber), when she pauses the interview.
 Sharon changes the statement she made about Phil, so to his fury, DI Thompson has to release Phil.

 Thompson appears at the scene of Vinny Panesar's (Shiv Jalota) illegal rave with other police officers when a brick is thrown at the window of a police car.
-He notices Keegan Butcher-Baker (Zack Morris) and Tiffany Butcher-Baker (Maisie Smith) leaving the scene and arrests Keegan for criminal damage and obstruction.
+He notices Keegan (Zack Morris) and Tiffany Butcher-Baker (Maisie Smith) leaving the scene and arrests Keegan for criminal damage and obstruction.
 He then threatens to arrest Tiffany too.
 At the station, Jack speaks to him about Keegan's arrest.
 DI Thompson reads Keegan's previous convictions and explains the situation to Jack, but lies that Keegan threw the brick, insulted him and resisted arrest.
 Later, Jack speaks to DI Thompson while he is having a cigarette.
 Jack explains that he viewed the body camera footage from the arrest and is unsure whether Keegan is responsible, which annoys DI Thompson as he sees this as Jack not trusting him.
 DI Thompson questions Keegan, presenting to him the footage; Keegan threatens to report DI Thompson for the injuries sustained to him during the arrest, but he claims that it is a result of Keegan resisting arrest.
 Keegan is then released on bail.
 After footage of the arrest, featuring DI Thompson, is recovered, Jack shows it to Keegan and Tiffany.